-Another reason you will want to highlight older art is that new people will be signing up for your newsletter, and the new people never have seen your older artwork.
+Another reason you will want to highlight older art is that new people will sign up for your newsletter, and the new people have never seen your older artwork.

 Just like most businesses, the holiday seasons are where the money is.

 The holiday months will be a great time to unload old art and make money from the pieces hanging around for years.

 People start shopping online for Christmas gifts in early October.

 Create a flash sale in October and send it to your email list twice in October and every week in November.

 Keep the newsletter the same, but make sure that you highlight the art that has been sold.

 Highlighting art that has been sold will increase impulse purchases because someone will not want to lose an opportunity to purchase your art at a great price.